|(a) Minimum eligibility requirements for promotor(a)

 (2) If the department determines that the application

-notice of the reason for the disapproval and of the opportunity for
+the applicant written notice of the reason for the disapproval and

 (4) An applicant whose application has been disapproved

-may appeal the disapproval under the fair hearing procedures found
+appeal the disapproval under the fair hearing procedures found in

-in Chapter 1, Subchapter C of this title (relating to Fair Hearing
+Chapter 1, Subchapter C of this title (relating to Fair Hearing Procedures).

-(1) The department shall change the status of a certification
+(1) The department changes the status of a certification

 to inactive upon receipt of notification that the certificate holder